krakend/krakend-documentation/endpoints/common-expression-language-cel.md

 ---
-lastmod: 2019-01-24
+lastmod: 2020-03-29
 date: 2019-01-24
 linktitle: Checking requests and responses
 title: Checking requests and responses with the Common Expression Language (CEL)
 weight: 80
 since: 0.8
 source: https://github.com/devopsfaith/krakend-cel
+images: ["/images/documentation/krakend-cel.png"]
 menu:
   documentation:
     parent: endpoints
 ---
 There are times when you might want to include **additional logic** in the gateway to decide if a request has to be fulfilled or not.

 The [Common Expression Language (CEL)](https://github.com/devopsfaith/krakend-cel) middleware enables Google's [CEL spec](https://github.com/google/cel-spec)